-To help answer this question, our founder Amy Woods spoke to Sarah Goff Dupoint.
+To help answer this question, our founder Amy Woods spoke to Sarah Goff-Dupont.
 Sarah is Principal Writer at Work Life by Atlassian where she has worked in different roles for 11 years.
 She is also an executive ghostwriter and public speaker.

 Sarah delivered a talk at Content Marketing World 2022 called Your Words, Not Mine: How (And Why) To Spice Up Your Content With Expert Interviews – and we decided to invite Sarah onto the show to share her top tips.